 I can create and curate my own travel wish list in the app or on the desktop version.
 It’s easy to search and find photos for destinations on my planning a Japan trip’s wish list, like the tranquil city of Nara, home to some of the world’s oldest wooden buildings.
 As a sushi lover, visiting the Toyosu Fish Market, successor to the historic Tsukiji Market, would be a must do as well.
 When I’m ready to review my list, I can choose to see my photos and destinations mapped out, which helps in route and transportation planning.
 As I don’t speak Japanese, detailed maps and directions are crucial.

 Photos Build Trip Anticipation

 I’m looking forward to discovering and photographing the landscape, architecture and natural beauty of Japan.
-As a writer and blogger, I’ll be sharing those photos on my site and social media channels.
+As a writer and blogger, I’ll be sharing those photos – including a few selfies – on my site and social media channels.
 That includes adding them to my own Japan list, inspiring others to fall in love with this incredible country and helping them plan their own trip there.
 Take a look at some of these amazing travel photos.